Conorbeamish/user-auth-template/README.md

 # user-auth-template
-A template for a user auth backend using Express, MongoDB, JWT, and HTTPOnly cookies
+A template for a user auth backend using Fastify, MongoDB, JWT, and HTTPOnly cookies